isi-vista/adam/adam_preprocessing/README.md

   --save_outputs_to "data/curriculum/test/m5_objects_v0_with_mugs_eval"
 ```

-To use the Slurm script:
+To use the Slurm script (if you're able to run Matlab on SAGA):

 ```bash
 cd adam_preprocess